-Two midterm exams will be held in regularly scheduled class time, one on February 26th (the Tuesday before Spring Break) and the other on April 23rd (the last day of class).
+Two midterm exams will be held in regularly scheduled class time, one on February 29th (the Monday before Spring Break) and the other on April 27th (the last day of class).
 Exam 2 is not cumulative in content, but assumes proficiency in basic skills taught in the first portion of the class.
 Exams will cover the material examined in class and during guest lectures, the class notes, the cases, the practice problems, and the required readings.
 The exams are closed-book, but you are allowed to bring one 8.5 x 11" piece of paper (double-sided) of notes into each exam.
 You will need to bring a financial calculator to the exams.
 You will not be allowed to use a computer.
 In addition, seats will be randomly assigned on exam days.

 Both exams must be passed in order to receive a passing grade for the course.
 Exams must be taken at the assigned time.
 If you cannot attend class on these dates, please drop the class now.
 Make-ups are not given unless you have a Wharton Dean's Office-approved excuse.
 For a medical excuse, you must have been admitted to student health or the hospital, or have a doctor's note explaining that you were incapacitated.
-A Confirmation of Encounter from Student Health Service alone will not suffice, unless there is a note/email from a nurse/doctor explaining that you were incapacitated.
+A Confirmation of Encounter from Student Health Service alone will not suffice.